allicodi/abxGrowth/README.md

 ## Description

-`aggcomp` is a package that implements traditional and longitudinal g-computation to estimate the effect of infection on growth outcomes in subgroups of patients that did and did not receive antibiotics.
+aggcomp is an R package that implements both traditional and longitudinal g-computation methods to estimate the impact of infection on growth outcomes, stratified by subgroups of patients who did or did not receive antibiotics.

 ADDITIONAL DETAILS COMING SOON